The Environmental Cost of Dairy-Free

 You've probably heard of almond milk as an alternative 'milk' Almond milk has sparked debate due to its popularity as a plant-based alternative, but concerns about its water-intensive production and environmental impact have fueled the fuss. ?

-but did you know that it's now legally required to be labeled as a drink rather than milk?
+But did you know that it's now legally required to be labeled as a drink rather than milk?
 This is because, technically, countries like the U.S.A. have a legal definition of milk, which is defined as something that comes from a mammary gland.

 Although the names might change, the drinks are nothing new and are only growing in popularity.
 From almond to soy, it is in fact expected that the global market You've probably heard of almond milk as an alternative "milk," celebrated for its creamy texture and dairy-free appeal, but its environmental footprint often sparks debate. for alternative drinks to dairy will hit $16.3 billion in 2018.